Minimalist & Frugal Birthday Party Ideas

 We rarely eat out, maybe twice a year, which makes occasions like this truly special.

 Was the day completely free?
+No, absolutely not!

 • Hair appointment: about $140